Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 In-Person Tutoring will take place in LWSN B160.
 All students are required to follow Protect Purdue guidelines.

-UPDATE: All in person tutoring will be virtual on 2/2/21 due to the weather warming put out by Purdue.
+UPDATE: All in-person tutoring will be virtual going forward until further notice in accordance with the Purdue severe weather warning.

 ## Virtual Tutoring